 Time is yet another critical factor to the successful outcome of a medical malpractice claim.

 New Mexico has specific time limits (statute of limitations) of which you must be aware.
-If you fail to abide by the statute of limitations, your right to a recovery can be forever barred.
+If you fail to abide by the statute of limitations, your right to recovery can be forever barred.

 The statute of limitations for your case can depend on a number of factors, however, the safest way to determine the deadline dates for your particular claim is to speak to an experienced medical malpractice lawyer in New Mexico.